PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### Title

 Use this key to provide a title for the document.
 The title of the page will be shown in the browser header or tab.

+### UserVariable

+Name of the variable that will hold a reference to the `IUser` interface (defined in `Waher.Security`) for the currently logged in user.

 ### VideoAutoplay